-Name and number of directors authorized to sign on behalf of the Company: Mrs. Saranee Deepanpong and Mr. Sahasi Chitanon jointly sign with the Company's seal affixed.
+Name and number of directors authorized to sign on behalf of the Company: Mrs. Sorranee Deephanphongs or Mr. Sahasi Chitanon or Mr.Thanawat Sornjai jointly sign two people together and affix the Company's seal.
+(Approved for amendment from the Board of Directors Meeting No. 4/2023 on 10 November 2023)